Johannes Kepler: Prague (1600–1612)

-On 2 August 1600, after refusing to convert to Catholicism, Kepler and his family were banished from Graz.
-Several months later, Kepler returned, now with the rest of his household, to Prague.
-Through most of 1601, he was supported directly by Tycho, who assigned him to analyzing planetary observations and writing a tract against Tycho's (by then deceased) rival, Ursus.
+Once established in Prague, he was supported directly by Tycho, who assigned him to analyzing planetary observations and writing a tract against Tycho's (by then deceased) rival, Ursus.
 In September, Tycho secured him a commission as a collaborator on the new project he had proposed to the emperor: the Rudolphine Tables that should replace the Prutenic Tables of Erasmus Reinhold.
 Two days after Tycho's unexpected death on 24 October 1601, Kepler was appointed his successor as the imperial mathematician with the responsibility to complete his unfinished work.
 The next 11 years as imperial mathematician would be the most productive of his life.